waynedovey/instruqt-advanced-cluster-management/01-step1/assignment.md

 notes:
 - type: text
   contents: |-
-    In this learning module, we covered how to easily create the following types of Operators with the Operator SDK:
+    In this learning module, we cover enabling ACM and the following Concepts:

-    * Scale horizontally.
-    * Survive disk, machine, rack, and even datacenter failures with minimal latency disruption and no manual intervention.
-    * Supports strongly-consistent ACID transactions and provides a familiar SQL API for structuring, manipulating, and querying data.
+    * Create the required Namespace.
+    * Install the ACM Operator.
+    * Provision the Custom Resource.
+    * Access the ACM console.

     Let's begin!
 tabs: